-The English and Language Arts, 4-12 Education certification is available for students who plan to teach English to students in middle and high school.
-English Education candidates participate in hands-on, classroom-based field and student teaching experiences in urban area middle and high schools.
-Candidates who satisfactorily complete the program requirements also meet the Wisconsin teacher certification requirements for teaching English subject areas in grades 4-12.
+The English and Language Arts Education Program is available for students who plan to teach English to students in upper elementary, middle, and high school.
+English Education candidates participate in hands-on, classroom-based field and student teaching experiences in urban area upper elementary, middle, and high schools.
+Candidates who satisfactorily complete the program requirements also meet the Wisconsin teacher certification requirements for teaching English subject areas in grades 4-12 middle/high school.

 Requirements